NickSam121/nuHDM-cosmo-sims/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 2. After the IC are generated, one needs to run PoR to actually perform the hydrodynamical simulations.
 There is a number of parameters one needs to pay attention.
 The ngridmax and npartmax usually are set to be equal.
 If ngridmax >> (2^lmin)^3, then the grid is oversized.
 This happens for instance in this movie (https://www.youtube.com/watch?v=6dDqgxzIuqg), when one can basically see the grid structure.
 This naturally increases the integration time and the simulation slows down.
 Therefore, I have noticed thatit should be: 2^lmin < ngridmax=npartmax, but not (2^lmin)^3 << ngridmax! (if there is neither SF nor EFE).
 More particularly, if ngridmax is manually set to = 2,100,000, the: ngridmax - (2^lmin)^3 = 2,100,000 - 2,097,152 > 0 (but not >> 0).
-Last, also take into account this note by RAMSES: https://ramses-organisation.readthedocs.io/en/latest/wiki/Amr.html
+Last, also take into account this note by RAMSES: https://ramses-organisation.readthedocs.io/en/latest/wiki/Amr.htm

+In case the mpi of the cluster is "annoyed" by the warnings, then one can ignore them by:

+F90 = mpif90 -frecord-marker=4 -O3 -ffree-line-length-none -g -fbacktrace

+FFLAGS = -x f95-cpp-input $(DEFINES) -fallow-argument-mismatch

 The best spatial resolution will be boxsize/(2**lmax) [boxsize units]